dotnet/docs/docs/csharp/programming-guide/concepts/collections.md

  Some of the common collection classes are described in this section:

--   @System.Collections.Generic classes
+-   <xref:System.Collections.Generic> classes

--   @System.Collections.Concurrent classes
+-   <xref:System.Collections.Concurrent> classes

--   @System.Collections classes
+-   <xref:System.Collections> classes

 <a name="BKMK_Generic"></a>
 ### System.Collections.Generic Classes